SalesforceCommerceCloud/b2c-crm-sync/README.md

 ## Application Overview ##

-###### This section provides a high-level summary of the purpose and architectural structure of the Salesforce B2C Commerce and Salesforce Customer 360 Platform Integration.

-The b2c-crm-sync project enables the viewing and management of Salesforce B2C Commerce Customer Profiles within the Salesforce Platform as either Accounts / Contacts or Person Accounts.
-The project serves as a contemporary foundation for integration between B2C Commerce and the Salesforce Platform.
+b2c-crm-sync enables the resolution, viewing, and management of Salesforce B2C Commerce Customer Profiles within the Salesforce Platform as either Accounts / Contacts or Person Accounts.
+The project serves as foundation for customized integration between B2C Commerce and the Salesforce Platform.
 It is designed to teach the data strategy used to synchronize B2C Customer Profiles -- and extended to support multi-cloud use-cases between B2C Commerce, Marketing Cloud, and the Salesforce Platform (ex.
 Service, Sales, Loyalty Cloud, etc).

 > Please note that this integration is an 'above the API' integration achieved via REST services -- and is not a low-level platform integration.
 Think of this repository as a guide for integrating B2C Commerce and the Salesforce Customer 360 Platform leveraging REST APIs, custom code, and a subset of its declarative features.

-The b2c-crm-sync project leverages Salesforce B2C Commerce Open Commerce REST APIs to interact with B2C Customer Profiles -- and a series of Salesforce Platform REST services to 'announce' when relevant custom profiles B2C Commerce have been created or modified.
+b2c-crm-sync project leverages Salesforce B2C Commerce Open Commerce REST APIs to interact with B2C Customer Profiles -- and a series of Salesforce Platform REST services to 'announce' when relevant custom profiles B2C Commerce have been created or modified.
 Through these announcements, the Salesforce Platform requests the identified data objects (ex. customers) via REST APIs -- and then ingests elements of those data objects to create Account / Contact or PersonAccount representations of B2C Commerce Customer Profiles.

 ### License
 This project, its source code, and sample assets are all licensed under the [BSD 3-Clause](License.md) License.